Local Intrinsic Dimensionality of Ground Motion Data for Early Detection of Catastrophic Slope Failure: Displacement Time Series Data

 \section{Displacement Time Series Data}

 We provide visualization of the displacement time series here.
-Since these datasets are multivariate, for a better visualization, similar to the example in Figure \ref{landslide}, we highlight two time series in-/outside the failure region, and use red dash line to indicate the actual failure time.
+Since these datasets are multivariate, for a better visualization, we highlight two time series in-/outside the failure region, and use red dash line to indicate the actual failure time.

 Figure \ref{ts_htmp} shows the heatmap of three displacement time series, from which we can see most displacement values stay low all the time with several monitored points experience displacement increasing until their corresponding failure time.